hypeserver/react-date-range/README.md

 A date library agnostic React component for choosing dates and date ranges.
 Uses [date-fns](http://date-fns.org/) for date operations.

-# Notice ⚠️
+# Notice
-This project is currently unmaintained because the original maintainers are busy with other things.
-It should be pretty stable in it's current state but we won't be updating it in the foreseeable future. **If you are willing to maintain it, please fork and open a pr adding your fork's link to this readme.**
+This project is forked from [hypeserver/react-date-range](https://github.com/hypeserver/react-date-range),  which was unmaintained because the original maintainers are busy with other things.
+I forked this for my own use.
+In case it helps anyone, I'm keeping it here open for all.
+The sponsors link above goes to the original authors since they spent 99% of their time on this code.

 ### Why should you use `@umakantp/react-date-range`?